1/72 scale kits of the Mikoyan Gurevich MiG-21

-The model finally got a couple of semi-dull varnish coats using a mix of Johnson Future / Pledge thinned with 30% pharmacy alkohol and with a few drops mixed in of Tamiya matting agent "Flat Base" X21 acrylic to get a mat effect.
-The canopy was finally installed.
+The model finally got a couple of semi-dull varnish airbrushed coats using a mix of Johnson Future / Pledge thinned with 30% pharmacy alkohol and with a few drops mixed in of Tamiya matting agent "Flat Base" X21 acrylic to get a mat effect.
+The canopy was finally installed, completing the model.